Work Your Arms, Legs, and Abs With This Trainer's 15-Minute Bodyweight Workout

 I'm a huge fan of weightlifting, but I also know the importance of giving your body a rest.
 Some days, that means doing nothing.
 Other days, it's trading in the barbell for a fun, upbeat cycling class, or going to yoga and stretching out your tight hips, hamstrings, and shoulders.

-If you're feeling like you need to give your muscles a break from the heavy weights, but want to fit a quick sweat sesh in, I've got exactly what you're looking for: this total-body bodyweight workout.
+If you're in need of a quick sweat sesh, I've got exactly what you're looking for: this total-body bodyweight workout.
 It won't take long to do, and it's guaranteed to make your muscles quiver.
-Give it a shot the next time you're in a time crunch or not in the mood to get out of your pajamas and head to the gym.
+Give it a shot the next time you're in a time crunch or not in the mood to get out of your pajamas.

 The Total-Body Bodyweight Workout

 Before every workout, you've got to warm up your muscles so that you don't get injured.
 Here's a dynamic warmup I like.
 Once you're nice and warm, it's time to get started.
 You don't need any equipment, but if you're doing this workout on a hard floor, you may want a yoga mat to cushion your hands and knees.